tcassanelli/pyoof/docs/index.rst

     Always remember to close the fits file after use, ``hdulist.close()``.

 .. note::
     The fits format can also be avoided.
-If the required parameters are added to the `~pyoof.fit_beam` function, then the `~pyoof` package will also work.
+If the required parameters are added to the `~pyoof.fit_zpoly` function, then the `~pyoof` package will also work.
 Although, it is recommended to use the fits format, for ease and clean storage of the data.

-It is also possible to try the `~pyoof` by generating your own data, with the build-in function `~pyoof.beam_generator`.
+It is also possible to try the `~pyoof` by generating your own data, with the build-in function `~pyoof.simulate_data_pyoof`.
 The Jupyter notebook `oof_holography.ipynb <http://nbviewer.jupyter.org/github/tcassanelli/pyoof/blob/master/notebooks/oof_holography.ipynb>`_  has an example of generated data plus noise, and runs over the `~pyoof` package.

 Using pyoof
 -----------

-The main function in the `~pyoof` package is `~pyoof.fit_beam`.
+The main function in the `~pyoof` package is `~pyoof.fit_zpoly`.
 This function does all the numerical computation necessary to find the Zernike circle polynomial coefficients and the illumination function coefficients, stored in ``params_solution`` (`~numpy.ndarray`).
-To start, first the data needs to be extracted using `~pyoof.extract_data_pyoof`, then its outputs; constants, arrays (most of them `~astropy.units.quantity.Quantity`) and strings are given as input to the core function `~pyoof.fit_beam`.
+To start, first the data needs to be extracted using `~pyoof.extract_data_pyoof`, then its outputs; constants, arrays (most of them `~astropy.units.quantity.Quantity`) and strings are given as input to the core function `~pyoof.fit_zpoly`.
 Besides the observational data some other parameters need to be added, these are the ones related to the FFT2 (`~numpy.fft.fft2`) and functions related to the telescope geometry (effective focal length, type of antenna, etc).

 Following the same example as before, it is possible to make a simple preview of the file, using `~pyoof.extract_data_pyoof`.